na-na-hi/renget/archive/kcb-01.md

 Cassie is a competent fighter.
 Thanks to her huge defense, she can shrug off a lot of attacks, unless they're super effective.
 Her physical attacks hit hard, too, but she's useless at range, and depending on the terrain, she's not particularly fast.
 In a team setting, she usually insists on going first and taking hits for the others.
 On occasion, she finds extremely contrived, yet effective, ways to defeat opponents.

 Ability: Sand Veil
-Moves: Slash, Dig, Harden, Rollout
+Moves: Slash, Dig, Harden, Rollout, Iron Claw

 ##Bean
 Fletchling.
 Amnesiaic, doesn't know he used to be human.
 Not a 'protaganist' type.
 Quiet.
 Very shy.
 Usually scared to speak to Pokemon other than Cassie and Kiyo.
 Values his friends a lot.
 Hates being called a feral.
 He's just thinking.